-A Phase 1/2 (NCT01576523) clinical trial investigated the pharmacokinetics (movement in the body), pharmacodynamics (effect on the body), and safety of Haegarda.
-Three different doses given as twice-weekly injections under the skin for a month were found to be safe and well-tolerated in patients with type 1 or 2 hereditary angioedema.
-The largest dose was four times the smallest, and the middle dose twice the amount of the smallest.
+A Phase 1/2 trial (NCT01576523) investigated the pharmacokinetics (movement in the body), pharmacodynamics (effect on the body), and safety of Haegarda.
+Results showed that three different doses given as twice-weekly subcutaneous injections for a month were safe and well tolerated in patients with type 1 or 2 hereditary angioedema.

-The two highest doses were able to keep levels of C1 esterase inhibitor 40% above normal or the amount required to keep a person safe from angioedema attacks.
-The study also found that injecting Haegarda under the skin led to a more consistent delivery of the medication than delivering it directly into the bloodstream.
+The two highest doses were able to keep levels of C1 esterase inhibitor 40% above normal.
+This is the amount necessary to keep a person safe from angioedema attacks.
+Injecting Haegarda subcutaneously also led to more consistent delivery of the medication than giving it intravenously, or into the vein.
 The most common side effects of the treatment were pain and swelling at the injection site.

-CSL Behring conducted an extension study (NCT02316353) of the Phase 3 trial to determine Haegarda’s long-term safety and efficacy.
-Patients who completed the initial trial were eligible to enroll and continue to receive the same dose of treatment for up to three years.
+CSL Behring conducted an open-label extension study (NCT02316353) of the COMPACT trial to determine Haegarda’s long-term safety and efficacy.
+Patients who completed the initial trial were eligible to continue to receive the same dose of treatment for up to three years.

-Haegarda is the first preventive medication that can be injected under the skin to treat hereditary angioedema.
+Haegarda is the first preventive medication that can be injected subcutaneously to treat hereditary angioedema.

-The most common side effects of Haegarda are pain and swelling at the injection site, hypersensitivity reactions (such as itchiness, rash, hives, difficulty breathing, and chest tightness), common cold symptoms, and dizziness.
+The most common side effects are pain and swelling at the injection site, hypersensitivity reactions (such as itchiness, rash, hives, difficulty breathing, and chest tightness), common cold symptoms, and dizziness.